NouraAlhadlaq/simon/README.md

 ## **Description:**

-This is a simon game that creates a random series of lights and wait for the player to repeat that sequence.
+This is a simple web version of simon game that creates a random series of lights and wait for the player to repeat that sequence.

 ## **DEMO:**